yuqyuqzhang/yuqyuqzhang/README.md

-- 👋 Hi, I’m @yuqyuqzhang
+- 👋 Hi, I’m @yuqyuqzhang.
+You can call me Echo.
 - 👩🏻‍💻 I’m a recent graduate from the Master of Data Science, Computational Linguistics program at UBC
 - 🌱 I’m currently open to opportunities like data analyst/data engineer
 - 📫 You can reach me at echozhang0915@gmail.com